mintutifr/HGCAL-App/README.md

 How to run:

-2. Setup a vitrual environment with Python and Activate
+2. To setup a vitrual environment with Python and Activate type following in the teminal:

-      1. Open terminal

-      2. Select or create a folder where you want to create the environment (let say you want to create one inside the cloned repository)

-      3. Enter

         cd HGCAL-App

-      4. Enter

         python3.8 -m venv pcb-ENV

-      5. Enter

         source pcb-ENV/bin/activate

-      6. Your terminal will be directed to use the activated environment.
-(Eg (pcb-ENV) $username:)
+3. Your terminal will be directed to use the activated environment.
+(Eg (pcb-ENV) $username:

-      7. To deactivate the inviroment again type "deactivate"
+4. To deactivate the inviroment again type one can use the following commond:

+        deactivate

-4. After activation of the invironment one can install the required pakages with the following command
+5. After activation of the invironment one can install the required pakages with the following command

         pip install -r requirements.txt

-5. Run the app by typing
+6. Run the app by typing

         python3.8  MyPyQT.py

-6. if you get core dump while runing MyPyQT.py after suceesful installment of all pakages with the following error massage :
+     if you get core dump while runing MyPyQT.py after suceesful installment of all pakages with the following error massage :

     "qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.
     This application failed to start because no Qt platform plugin could be initialized.
 Reinstalling the application may fix this problem."

     then use the following command to get rid of this error: